kubernetes-sigs/gateway-api/site/content/en/docs/concepts/api-overview.md

 **Addresses** are how the Gateway is reached, and are usually IP addresses, although some implementations (particularly ones that route traffic via an AWS load balancer) use domain names instead.

 **Listeners** describe how the Gateway should listen for traffic, and have a `port`, a `protocol`, and other protocol-specific details.
 Listeners that are not **distinct** are in conflict, and Gateway API includes instructions for what happens in various conflict cases.
-What makes Listeners distinct is a bit complicated and is discussed in the Distinctiveness section (link).
+What makes Listeners distinct is a bit complicated and is discussed in the [Distinctiveness section](#distinctiveness).

 A critical reason for the requirement that Listeners are distinct is that traffic flowing through a Gateway **must only match a single Listener**.
 Any particular traffic must only be able to be assigned to a single Listener, and once that Listener is chosen, the traffic **must** be routable via an attached, protocol-specific Route, **or it must be dropped by the Gateway**.